 The Huntsman Mini boasts a 60% form factor, but that space-saving design comes with a cost: There’s no function row, no home cluster or arrow keys, and obviously, no number pad.
 Even the Huntsman Mini's chassis is trim, with almost no frame around the keys.
-Visually, this results in a very sharp-looking addition to any PC gaming setup.
+Visually, this results in what is arguably one of the best gaming keyboards.
 In execution, however, the Huntsman Mini is occasionally awkward, and the lack of extra keys takes some getting used to.
 Find out more in our full Razer Huntsman Mini review.

 Razer Huntsman Mini review: Design